sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Reproducibility of analyses improves auditability and accountability of how data has been used, as well as being best-practice in research.
     This may include version control software, and tools for developing and running data analysis pipelines.
   - Recommended
+* - Where possible, you should ensure the TRE automatically applies updates for software installed on TRE workspaces, with automatic updates.
+  - TRE users will benefit from the latest versions of software being installed on the TRE, to maximise the functionality at their disposal.
+    TREs that have internet access from the environment should have their software updated periodically to get the latest patches.
+    TREs that use configuration management tools can keep a record of the software installed when they were set up, including software versions.
+  - Recommended
 * - A TRE may provide shared services that are accessible to users in the same project.
   - This may include shared file storage, databases, collaborative writing, and other web applications.
     This must only be shared amongst users within the same project.